grimme-lab/xtb_docs/source/gfnff.rst

 The topology file
 --------------------

-GFN-FF generates a topology file named ``gfnff_topo`` automatically upon first use on an input strucutre.
-This ile saves system specific parameters and derived force constants as well as the entire topological information.
+GFN-FF generates a topology file named ``gfnff_topo`` automatically upon first use on an input structure.
+This file saves system specific parameters and derived force constants as well as the entire topological information.
 If the force-field calculation is repeated, the topology file is read.

 .. code:: bash

    GFN-FF topology read from file successfully!

 Depending on the system size, this speeds up you the overall computation time If large structural changes are applied to the structure, the topology file should better be deleted.
-The next calculation will genrrate a new one, according to the modified structure.
+The next calculation will generate a new one, according to the modified structure.
 If parameters are changes in the code, the topology file should also be deleted, as the old parameters are also saved there.

 GFN-FF specific settings